-The loan interest rates for these loans range from 5.6% to 29.19%.
-You also pay an origination fee that is 1-5% of your loan amount.
-The origination fee paid depends on your loan term and strength of your credit profile.
+The loan interest rates for these loans range from 19.99% to 46.96%.
+You also pay an origination fee of 1-5% of your loan amount.
+The origination fee paid depends on your loan term and the strength of your credit profile.

-The interest rate you are offered includes both the loan APR and the origination fee.
+The interest rate includes the loan APR and the origination fee.

 In addition, you may be levied a fee of $25 to $54 if your loan repayment bounces.
 This is also referred to as a Non-Sufficient Fund Fee (NSF).

 Borrowell is a legitimate company that utilizes bank-level security, i.e. 256-bit encryption, to secure your account.

 They are partnered with more than 50 top financial institutions in Canada, including EQ Bank, Scotia Bank, Capital One, and BMO.

 Lastly, Borrowell has an A+ rating with the Better Business Bureau.